You read that right – you can make $1000 a week by doing Instacart. Who knew shopping and delivering groceries for people could make that much money?

 If you decide to set up a separate bank account, you might want to consider using a “business identity.”
 Using your personal name is an option, but it’s more professional to use a “Doing Business As” (DBA) identity.
 An even better choice is setting up a Limited Liability Corporation (LLC) or choosing to incorporate (creating a corporation).
 LLCs and corporations limit your liability, whereas a DBA just gives you a business name to use.
 Figure out what works best for you by doing your own research or talking to a licensed professional, such as an attorney or CPA.

-If you still need help with starting your business, check out this article, which provides a do-it-yourself checklist for incorporating your business.
+We have more information in a blog post about starting your gig driving business, which provides a do-it-yourself checklist for incorporating your business.
 Also, the US Department of Labor sponsors the CareerOneStop website, which offers some helpful resources.

 Know your area.

 Understanding your market will go a long way.
 Are you familiar with the roads in your area?
 Do you know where construction is, what times it gets busy, or what shortcuts you can take to decrease delivery times?
 Do you know where gas stations are, and are there certain parking spots at the store that allow you to get in and get out quickly?
 Answering even a few of these questions can save you time and increase the number of deliveries you can make per hour.

 What local events or holidays impact your customers’ buying behaviors?
 Is there an increase in grocery orders during the summer as people host family cookouts?
 Do holidays slow down demand because people are traveling?
 Are there local food competitions or events that might cause people to buy more?
 Do some research to get familiar with what events could increase grocery orders.
 Those are prime opportunities for you to go out and earn top dollar, especially now that COVID is becoming more manageable.